aboutthatmery/Portfolio-1/README.md

-# Portfolio-1
+# Portfolio trial version
-This is a trial version of the personal portfolio.
+This is a trial version of the personal portfolio with animated hamburger menu and overlay.